-the possibility-that was suggested by Azerbaijan_of equating doubts in the official version of the events in Khojali with contesting the genocide of Jews during World War II.
+In this context, the ECtHR, reiterated that journalistic freedom implies the possibility of resorting to a certain degree of exaggeration or even provocation.
+At the same time, it rejected the possibility-that was suggested by Azerbaijan\of equating doubts in the official version of the events in Khojali with contesting the genocide of Jews during World War II.

-Incidentally, neither Soviet, nor post-Soviet laws, that aim to prevent "defamation" of the history of World War Two, provided for a ban on denial or revision of clearly established historical facts of the Holocaust.
+Incidentally, neither Soviet, nor post-Soviet laws, that aim to prevent "defamation" of the history of World War Two, provided for a ban on negation or revision of clearly established historical facts of the Holocaust.

-At the same time, laws in post-Soviet countries, such as Armenia (1988),32 Ukraine (2006),33 and Belarus (2022),34 have provided for a ban of denial or minimization of specific genocides of the population of these particular countries.
+At the same time, laws in post-Soviet countries, such as Armenia (1988), Ukraine (2006), and Belarus (2022), have provided for a ban of denial or minimization of specific genocides of the population of these particular countries.

 With regard to the applicant's statements on the AzeriTriColor, the Strasbourg Court noted the allegations therein differed from those contained in "The Karabakh Diary": unlike statements in the newspaper article, Fatullayev did not back up his claims on the forum with any evidence, nor did he refer to any specific sources.
 Again, the ECtHR recalled its previous judgments, which stated that the exercise of freedom of expression imposes duties and responsibilities, including reporting in good faith, in order to provide accurate and reliable information in accordance with the norms of journalistic ethics.
 Of course, in his website post, the applicant did not publish a journalistic report, he simply expressed his personal opinion during an online discussion.
 However, it was clear that, having registered under the name of a popular journalist Eynulla Fatullayev, he did not hide his identity and publicly disseminated views by posting them on a public and popular Internet forum.
-Therefore, by acting recklessly, he could not but know and remember the standards of professional ethics, said the Court.35